solita/solita.github.com/_posts/2016-10-28-public-tendering-from-a-developers-point-of-view.md

-Combine this with the fact that in addition to an "outer" quality (what it looks like and whether it is easy to use), IT products also have an "inner" quality: how often it will crash, do you ever lose data, how difficult the product is to update, how much resources it consumes, how difficult further development or maintenance will be, and how hard it is to integrate with other systems.
-Still combine this with the fact that these are systems that often hold data that is critical to the business or organisation, and it is far from trivial to transfer this data to other systems.
-And as if that wasn't enough, these are also systems tied to the very working of your internal processes, and your employees will specialise in the particular systems they have to use, however bad and counterproductive they might be.
+Combine this with the fact that in addition to an "outer" quality (what it looks like and whether it is easy to use), IT products also have an "inner" quality.
+It's about things like, how often it will crash, do you ever lose data, how difficult the product is to update, how much resources it consumes, how difficult further development or maintenance will be, and how hard it is to integrate with other systems.
+Still combine this with the fact that these are systems that often hold data that is critical to the business or organisation.
+It is far from trivial to transfer this data to other systems.
+And as if that wasn't enough, these are also systems tied to the very working of your internal processes.
+Your employees will specialise in the particular systems they have to use, however bad and counterproductive they might be.

 !["But it looks so good on the outside!"](/img/public-tendering/the-cake.png)